nishipy/obama_smalling_flask_gcp/README.md

   * Upload your model(.h5) to the backet

 * App Engine
-  * Set your backet name and model name to `main.py`
+  * Set your backet name and model name to `main.py` file
   * Execute command as follows:
     ```shell
     $ cd obama-smalling-flask-gcp